pdxparrot/ggj2020/SETUP.md

 ### Player Prefab

 * Create an empty Prefab and add the Player component to it
+  * This will require a collider to be added first
   * Layer: Player
-  * This will require a collider to be added first
+  * Setup networking if using it
     * Check the Local Player Authority box in the Network Identity
     * Attach the empty animator controller to the Animator
       * This will stop potential animator error spam
     * Attach the Animator to the Network Animator
   * Attach the NetworkPlayer to the Network Player on the Player component
 * Add a new empty GameObject under the Player prefab (Model)
   * Attach this to the Model on the Player component
   * The actual model for the player should go under this container
 * Add a new empty GameObject under the Player prefab (Behavior) and add the PlayerBehavior component to it
-  * Attach the Player to the Owner on the PlayerBehavior component
-  * Attach the Player Behavior to the Behavior of the Player component
+  * Attach the Player Behavior to the Actor Components of the Player component
-  * Add one of the Player Movement components to the Behavior (or another empty GameObject under the player) and attach it to the Movement of the PlayerBehavior
+* Add a new empty GameObject under the Player prefab (Movement) and add one of the PlayerMovement components to it
-    * Attach the Player Behavior to the Player Movement component
+  * Attach the Player Movement to the Actor Components of the Player component
     * Attach the Rigidbody on the Player to the Movement Rigidbody
   * **TODO:** Animator on the Player Behavior ???
-* Add a new empty GameObject under the Player Prefab (Input) and add the PlayerInput component to it
+* Add a new empty GameObject under the Player Prefab (Input) and add the project PlayerInput component to it
+  * Attach the Player Input to the Player component
+  * Attach the DefaultInputActions asset to the Unity PlayerInput
+    * Default Map should be set to Player
+    * Change Behavior to Invoke Unity Events
+    * Hook up any events as necessary
   * Attach the Player to the Owner on the PlayerInput component
-  * Add an InputSystem PlayerInput and a PlayerInputHelper as well
-    * Hook up the required events
   * Create a PlayerInputData in Data/Data and attach it to the PlayerInput component

 ### Player / Game Viewer